You can’t grow your website.

 So what did you think?

 There are some pretty great statistics plugins available for WordPress users.
+If you want to try out Independent Analytics, you can download a copy for free here:

 If there’s an awesome WordPress analytics plugin that you think we missed, drop a comment below and let us know about it.